moveit/moveit_tutorials/doc/benchmarking/benchmarking_tutorial.rst

     roslaunch moveit_ros_benchmarks demo_panda_all_planners_obstacles.launch

 To view the results follow the same steps in the `Viewing Results <../benchmarking/benchmarking_tutorial.html#viewing-results>`_ section above.
-After loading the database into Planner arena, different statistics can be analysed about each of the planners.
+After loading the database into Planner arena, different statistics can be analysed about each of the planners by choosing the required benchmark attribute from the drop down list (see `figure <../../_images/planners_benchmark.png>`_).
 See image below for analysis of time taken by each of the planners to compute the solution for a sample benchmark.

 .. image:: planners_benchmark.png
    :width: 700px